MMA Rumors: UFC Champ Khabib Nurmagomedov Names Three Ideal Opponents, Conor McGregor Not Included

 If Khabib Nurmagomedov will be the one to decide, he would rather fight Georges St-Pierre, Tony Ferguson, or Floyd Mayweather Jr.

-“I don’t know right now, but why not maybe (Georges) St.-Pierre, (Tony) Ferguson and (Floyd) Mayweather?”
+“I don’t know right now, but why not maybe (Georges) St-Pierre, (Tony) Ferguson and (Floyd) Mayweather?”
 Nurmagomedov said.
 “It will be these three guys, and we can retire and become the greatest athlete of all time.”

 Georges St-Pierre will surely love to hear Khabib Nurmagomedov’s statements.
-Even before UFC 229, St-Pierre has already expressed his desire to move down to the lightweight division to fight the winner between Khabib Nurmagomedov and Conor McGregor.
+Even before UFC 229, St-Pierre already expressed his desire to move down to the lightweight division to fight the winner between Khabib Nurmagomedov and Conor McGregor.
 St-Pierre believes challenging the UFC lightweight champion will not only be good for his legacy, but it will also give him a huge payday.
 However, UFC President Dana White already said that they are not letting St-Pierre fight in the lightweight division.

-Tony Ferguson is currently considered as the most deserving to be next challenger of Khabib Nurmagomedov.
+Tony Ferguson is currently considered the most deserving to be the next challenger of Khabib Nurmagomedov.
 Ferguson is currently on an 11-fight winning streak and ranks No. 1 in the UFC lightweight division.
 If Ferguson is available and 100 percent healthy when Nurmagomedov is allowed to fight again, the UFC may consider scheduling their fight for the fifth time.

 Meanwhile, when he defeated Conor McGregor, Khabib Nurmagomedov called out undefeated boxing champion Floyd Mayweather Jr. Mayweather Jr. will surely love to fight Nurmagomedov as long as it will give him a huge payday.
 However, as of now, Mayweather Jr. is currently being linked to Filipino boxing icon Manny Pacquiao, who recently defended the welterweight title against Adrien Broner.